codecat/Nin/Readme.md

 Nin is a minimalistic PHP framework based on some of the ideas of Yii 1 and 2.
 It stands for "No It's Not", a play on Yii's "Yes It Is".

 # How does it work?
-By relying on PHP 5.4 features, we can achieve some of the effects of Yii 2 while keeping the integrity of some of Yii 1's well-designed features.
+By relying on PHP 5.4 features (HHVM also works), we can achieve some of the effects of Yii 2 while keeping the integrity of some of Yii 1's well-designed features.

 Nin uses an MVC system, where `Model` and `Controller` are the key classes, and views are included PHP files.